fluffyCow/BobRoss_HappyLittlePlayer/README.md

 ```

 ### 4. Organize your episodes
-Place your .mp4 files in:
+Place your .mp4 files a folder like:
 ```bash
 /home/YOUR_USERNAME/bob_ross/
 ```